Spiral-Memory/MemoryLane/README.md

     python main.py
     ```

-2. You will see the Assistance Bot welcome message and a menu of options.
+2. Upon starting, you’ll see a welcome message and a menu of options.

-3. Input your choice by typing the corresponding number and pressing Enter:
+3. Select an option by typing the corresponding number and pressing Enter:

-    - To add a new relative, type `1`.
+    - **1**: Add a new relative.
-    - To start recognition, type `2`.
+    - **2**: Start recognition.
-    - To exit the program, type `3`.
+    - **3**: Exit the program.

+4. **Adding a New Relative**:
-4. If you choose option `1` to add a new relative:
+    - If you choose option `1`, you’ll be prompted to:
-    - Enter the name, address, relationship, and gender of the relative when prompted.
+        - Enter the name, address, relationship, and gender of the relative.
         - Upload images of the relative as instructed.
-    - The script will generate embeddings and update the face detector.
+    - The script will then generate embeddings and update the face detector.

+5. **Starting Recognition**:
-5. If you choose option `2` to start recognition:
+    - If you choose option `2`, select a mode:
-    - Choose the mode by typing `1` for voice mode or `2` for text mode.
+        - **1**: Voice mode for voice recognition.
-    - If you choose voice mode, the script will activate voice recognition.
-    - If you choose text mode, the script will activate text recognition.
+        - **2**: Text mode for text recognition.

-6. If you choose option `3`, the program will exit.
+    - The bot will operate in the selected mode to assist with recognition tasks.

+6. **Exiting the Program**:
+    - Choosing option `3` will safely exit the application.

+7. **Invalid Input**:
-7. If you input an invalid choice, the program will display "Invalid Choice" and prompt you again.
+    - If an invalid option is entered, the bot will display "Invalid Choice" and prompt you to select again.

-Follow the on-screen instructions and prompts in the terminal to interact with the Assistance Bot.
+Follow the terminal prompts for smooth interaction with the Assistance Bot.